 Seeking an edge in today's job market?

-I work DIRECTLY with you to win more interviews and job offers, using compelling personal branding that gets RESULTS.
+I work DIRECTLY with you to win more interviews and job offers at Fortune-ranked, startup, SMB, and niche companies, using compelling personal branding that gets RESULTS.

 Laura Smith-Proulx, CCMC, CPRW, CPBA, TCCS, COPNS, CIC, CTTCC